Factoring Polynomials

 Interpolation

-is another method that can be used to find the roots of a polynomial.
+is another method that can be used to approximate the roots of a polynomial.

 Graphical solutions